 Various serum markers to different viruses can help identify active, ongoing or a past infection.
 In addition, your doctor will check for inflammatory markers along with a routine blood count.
 A throat swab might be required to rule out a strep infection.
 Assessment of nutrient deficiencies, thyroid, adrenal, and digestive health may be necessary.

-Conventional Antivirals like Valcyclovir or Acyclovir might be useful in some cases but rebound symptoms with these drugs are a common phenomenon.
+Yes, conventional antivirals like Valcyclovir or Acyclovir might be useful in some cases.
+But rebound symptoms with these drugs are a common phenomenon.

 Fortunately, Mother Nature provides an arsenal of medicinal herbs to assist the immune system against viruses.
 There are various botanicals that may address different systems.
 A combination of individualized immune-enhancing, antiviral, adaptogenic, and antioxidant herbs and nutrients provide a potent combination to fight infections.
 A few examples of these are Larrea, Lomatium, Licorice, Osha, cordyseps, and Siberian ginseng or antioxidant nutrients such as mixed carotenoids, Vitamin E, and alpha lipoic acid.
 Increased fluids, rest, and a wholesome organic diet, along with an individualized naturopathic plan to restore adrenal, digestive, and mitochondrial function along with symptom-based homeopathic treatments, can definitely provide effective healing and strengthening of the immune system.

-Healing from viral infections can be a challenge; please seek help from a qualified professional who can provide individual strategies that are safe, efficacious, and well-tailored to help you on your path to complete recovery and healing.
+Healing from viral infections can be a challenge; please seek help from a qualified naturopathic doctor in Singapore who can provide individual strategies that are safe, efficacious, and well-tailored to help you on your path to complete recovery and healing.